oncody/civ-board-game-2010/README.md

 - [ ] Take one mounted military unit card

 ### Optional Rules:
-All players must agree at the start of the game whether to play with these optional rules
+All players must agree at the start of the game whether to play with these optional rules:
 - [ ] Investment deck
 - [ ] Great person deck